-Student Support is aware that University life can a be a period of significant financial strain and juggling money between academic, personal and social life can be a challenge; it is for these reasons that Bath Spa offers students the following financial support options:
+University life can a be a period of significant financial strain and juggling money between academic, personal and social life may be a challenge.

 Our aim is to encourage students to take control of their money, before getting into difficulties.
-We believe that prevention is better than cure, and although the we offer assistance should you find yourself in financial hardship, we hope that we can help you avoid some of the pitfalls of student finance.
+We believe that prevention is better than cure, and hope that we can help you avoid some of the pitfalls of student finance.

 This is an interest free, short term, repayable loan (repayable within 30 days); lending students a maximum of £60 a week.